Providence Stadium

 Answer: Yes, Providence Stadium has hosted several key matches, including six Super Eight matches in the 2007 World Cup and the memorable match where Lasith Malinga took four wickets in four consecutive balls.

 Q.5.
-Where is Providence Stadium located?
+Which country is the Providence Stadium in?